-"Deepfake" refers to the technologies for a computer to transform a person's face to another's in images and videos.
+"Deepfake" refers to a family of computer technologies to transform a person's face to another's in images or videos.
 Since deepfake videos circulated in social media have brought serious concerns such as through celebrity pornographic videos, fake news, hoaxes, and financial fraud, which largely impairs the integrity of social media, deepfake detection has attracted a lot of attention in the recent computer vision research.
-In terms of the roles of rPPG for deepfake detection, FakeCatcher [19] explored the discriminative features of rPPG signals extracted from facial videos and utilized them for deepfake detection.
+For example, FakeCatcher [19] explored the discriminative features of rPPG signals extracted from facial videos and utilized them for deepfake detection.